Skip to content

 AgentClient One per agent Wraps a single Agent; sends envelopes, receives notify frames, runs handlers

-Envelope The wire format Hub-stamped record of one event in one session: event_type, event_data, sender_id, audience, causation_id
+Envelope The wire format Hub-stamped record of one event in one channel: event_type, event_data, sender_id, audience, causation_id

-Session adapter One of ConsultingAdapter / ConversationAdapter / DiscussionAdapter / WorkflowAdapter Defines the session's allowed sends, default view policy, expectations, and termination rules
+Channel adapter One of ConsultingAdapter / ConversationAdapter / DiscussionAdapter / WorkflowAdapter Defines the channel's allowed sends, default view policy, expectations, and termination rules

 TransitionGraph Workflow only Declarative orchestration: who speaks first, what conditions fire, when to terminate